 As church schools, RE is an important subject in our curriculum.
 Through the agreement of our Local County Council and the diocese we follow the Newcastle and Durham diocesan curriculum (as one school is VC and the other is VA).
 Two thirds of our curriculum is about Christianity and we use the Understanding Christianity resource to aid our planning.
 We ask big questions for each unit to encourage an enquiry based approach.
 One third of our curriculum is given to studying major world faiths: Judaism, Islam, Hinduism and Sikhism.
+We will be looking to adapt this to a 50:50 balance in the coming years.
 We strive to teach the children that these religions are living and global faiths.
 We encourage the children to learn about the text, make connections and consider the impact.